30-Day Money Back Guarantee

 Common Bloating Triggers Gut Microbiome Connection How Probiotics May Help

-High-FODMAP foods (beans, onions, apples) Certain bacteria ferment these fibers, producing excess gas Strains like B. lactis may support fiber breakdown efficiency
+High-FODMAP foods (beans, onions, apples) Certain bacteria ferment these fibers, producing gas Strains like B. lactis may support fiber breakdown efficiency

 Travel and schedule disruptions Stress hormones and routine changes alter gut bacteria Multi-strain formulas may support microbiome resilience